gautamjain/gspreadsheet-convert-fn/README.md

 gspreadsheet-convert-fn
 =======================

 A custom **'convert'** function for Google Docs/Spreadsheets that simplifies unit conversions.
-Supports currencies, length, volume, etc.
+Supports currencies, length, volume, time, etc.

 ###Usage
 Use in a Google Spreadsheet the same way you enter any other formula into a cell.